kesadilya/eskwelabs/project.md

 Your presentation should cover these components with less breadth and depth.
 Focus on creating an engaging, clear, and informative presentation that tells the story of your project.

-Your project paper, presentation slides, and code should be included a **GitHub repository**, along with all of your data and a data dictionary.
+Your project paper, presentation slides, and code should be included in a **GitHub repository**, along with all of your data and a data dictionary.
 If it's not possible or practical to include your data, you should link to your data source and provide a sample of the data (anonymized if necessary).

 Optionally, it would be exciting to actually implement a "live" system based on your work, and to the degree this is possible within the time frame of the course, it is certainly encouraged!